AamirAli310/cordova-plugin-ionic/Plugin-Guideline.md

 ## Step-8 (Server Side: In my case it's 'Localhost')
-- A Server is created using Nodejs you can get more help from: <a href="https://github.com/AamirAli310/MyLocalServer/blob/main/README.md" rel="follow">here</a>
+- A Server is created using Nodejs which may help you to test on your own machine. <a href="https://github.com/AamirAli310/MyLocalServer/blob/main/README.md" rel="follow">'Run Local Server'</a>

 **- http://localhost:3000/apps/check-updates** (Plugin will make a hit on this call with some input data:)